tasmota/docs/docs/TFL.md

 <figcaption>"Deep" model for 7 keywords (plus unknown and noise) with size of only 14 kB:</figcaption>
 ![Neural network architecture](_media/ml/nn_arch.png){ width="500" }

-After training and configuring the model on Edgeimpulse we can simply download the Tensorflow Lite model from the dashboard (the int8 version) and upload it to the ESP32 files system.
+After training and configuring the model on Edgeimpulse we can simply download the TensorFlow Lite model from the dashboard (the int8 version) and upload it to the ESP32 filesystem.

-#### On the Tasmota side the feature settings have to be translated in Berry with a descriptor
+### Tasmota Side

+On the Tasmota side the feature settings have to be translated in Berry with a descriptor.
 The descriptor settings may change in the future!

 |number|property|value|
 |---|:---|:---|